salesforce/discord_questions/README.md

-  title={Discord Questions: A Computational Approach To Diversity Analysis in News Coverage}, author={Philippe Laban and Chien-Sheng Wu and Lidiya Murakhovs'ka and Xiang 'Anthony' Chen and Caiming Xiong }, booktitle={Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing, Findings}, volume={1}, year={2021}
+  title={Discord Questions: A Computational Approach To Diversity Analysis in News Coverage}, author={Philippe Laban and Chien-Sheng Wu and Lidiya Murakhovs'ka and Xiang 'Anthony' Chen and Caiming Xiong }, booktitle={Proceedings of the 2022 Findings of Empirical Methods in Natural Language Processing}, volume={1}, year={2021}
 }